hail2thief/tellez-site/content/publication/auth-peace/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: Conditionally Accepted for publication at *Journal of Politics*.
+summary: Forthcoming at *Journal of Politics*.

 tags:
 #- Source Themes